 Analyze faculty turnover and hiring challenges.

-Increase salaries for junior faculty members disproportionately impacted by the rental housing market.
+Increase salaries for junior faculty and staff members disproportionately impacted by the rental housing market.

 Identify alternative strategies to address the high cost of living in the Bay Area.